-The following list presents all of the identified components of the transaction price in the contracts reviewed and/or those common in the Company's contracts.
+The following list presents all of the identified components of the transaction price in the contracts reviewed and/or those common in supply agreements.
 Each must be analyzed to determine the amount that is appropriate to include in the calculation of the transaction price of a contract:

-- 1. Price per piece of equipment per purchase order - 2.
-Performance bonuses, penalty provisions, or other variable pricing - 3.
-Time and materials arrangements - 4.
-Pay-to-play fees (consideration paid to the customer) - 5.
-Customer supplied material - 6.
-Customary business practice considerations - 7.
-Significant financing components - 8.
-Others as identified
+- 1. Price per part, subject to:

+- a.
+Volume discounts

+- b.
+Scheduled price adjustments

+- c.
+VAVE/Lean program price reductions

+- d.
+Commodity surcharges

+- 2. Pay-to-play fees (consideration paid to the customer)

+- 3. Customer supplied material

+- 4. Others as identified